basnijholt/nijho.lt/content/post/truenas-to-nixos/index.md

 That is good.
 It means the data is recoverable with the passphrases.
 But TrueNAS's auto-unlock copy lives in TrueNAS state on the boot pool.
-If I destroy the boot pool without exporting those passphrases, I can strand encrypted datasets even though the ZFS pools themselves survived.
+If I destroy the boot pool without having those passphrases recorded somewhere else, I can strand encrypted datasets even though the ZFS pools themselves survived.

 That is exactly the kind of migration footgun I want written down before the cutover, not rediscovered afterward.